ZhongRuoyu/ruoyu.xyz/_posts/2020-05-29-playlist-thoughts.md

 ---
-title: My Music Playlist - May 2020
+title: My Music Playlist & Some Thoughts - May 2020
 date: 2020-05-29 01:06 +08
 last_modified_at: 2020-07-24 17:58 +08
 tag:
 - Music
 - Playlist
 - Musical
 - Anime
 - Maintenance
+- Thoughts
 category: blog
 description: My music playlist for May 2020, and some update on the site construction status.
 ---